jtleek/reviews/README.md

 are uninteresting or obviously wrong usually won't get past the editor.

 The editor usually assigns the paper to an __associate editor__ who has more expertise in the topics covered in the paper.
-The associate edtior is usually a mid-level faculty member (senior assistant to associate professor).
+The associate editor is usually a mid-level faculty member (senior assistant to associate professor).
 Again, papers that are obviously flawed or make wild claims often don't make it past the associate editor.

 If a paper passes these hurdles it does not mean that it is correct or the claims are justified.
 It only